SovereignCloudStack/standards/Standards/scs-0103-v2-standard-flavors.md

 This document is a revision of [scs-0103-v1](scs-0103-v1-standard-flavors.md) that lifts the following restriction regarding the property `scs:name-vN`: this property may now be used on any flavor, rather than standard flavors only.
-In addition, the new property `scs:name-v3` is now required for every standard flavor.
+In addition, the "vN" is now interpreted as "name variant N" instead of "version N of the naming standard".

 ## Motivation